The Concept of Beer Money and Making Money Online

 The best one I’ve found so far is Respondent.
 Respondent is a website that pairs researchers with high quality research participants for group or one on one studies.

 The reality of Respondent is that it’s targeting professionals in certain industries.
 That means you likely won’t have any luck on it if you’re not already working.
 You also have to be ready to talk to people on the phone if you want to make money on Respondent as a lot of these projects are one on one discussions with the researcher.

 However, the great part of respondent is that the pay can be REALLY good.
 I’ve participated in a ten minute discussion that paid me $15.
-I’m also currently in an online message board project that pays $140 for 4 hours of estimated work(so far it’s been well below that).
+I’m also currently in an online message board project that pays $140 for 4 hours of estimated work(it ended up being closer to 2 so $70/hr).

 If you’re in a specialized job like a doctor, there are tasks out there that can pay $300+/hr.
 Check out the one below which certainly pays pretty damn well if you fit the bill.

 It can be really good paying beer money if you qualify.
 However, the reality is that most people won’t.

 There are other websites that allow you to money via giving some form of feedback.
 UserTesting is the one I’ve tried where you give feedback to companies designing websites or mobile apps.
 You record yourself following directions online to help test those web pages or mobile applications.